 The Forenza, which targets value-oriented buyers, was partially designed by Pininfarina in Italy.
 Its 2.0-liter four-cylinder is rated at 127 horsepower, and rivals include the Honda Civic, Nissan Sentra and Toyota Corolla.

 Seat-mounted side-impact airbags were installed in all models for 2005.
 Fresh front-end styling, a new wheel design and a revised interior marked the 2006 Forenza.
-For 2007, a tire pressure monitoring system and warning light were added as standard equipment for 2007, and remote keyless entry with remote trunk release was optional.
+A tire pressure monitoring system and warning light were added as standard equipment for 2007, and remote keyless entry with remote trunk release was optional.
 For 2008, the Forenza is mostly unchanged, other than added Bluetooth connectivity in both the sedan and wagon body styles.

 (Skip to details on the: Forenza Wagon)

 Suzuki touts the Forenza's "gracefully curved roofline and uniquely free-flowing silhouette," noting that it provides maximum visibility.
 Clear, oversized taillamps complement European-style dual cylindrical halogen headlights, and the side molding is color-keyed.

 The Forenza features pull-out door handles, and fog lamps are available.
 Speed-sensitive power steering and all-disc brakes are installed.
 Measuring 177.2 inches long overall, the Forenza rides a 102.4-inch wheelbase and stands 56.9 inches tall.
 Steel or aluminum wheels hold 15-inch tires.

 Up to five occupants can fit inside the Forenza.
 The instruments are rimmed with metallic silver accents, and the panel emits a jade-green glow for night driving.
 Equipped with three head restraints, the 60/40-split rear seats fold flat.